 When workers are hurt in an industrial setting, they almost always have access to workers compensation.
 At the turn of the 19th century, most states adopted “work comp” schemes to provide injured employees and their families some form of safety net.
-Before that time, workers could sue if they were hurt on the job, but almost all claims were defeated by the “unholy trinity” of defenses, each of which was a complete bar to any recovery: the defenses were comparative fault, assumption of risk and the fellow servant rule.
+Before that time, workers could sue if they were hurt on the job, but almost all claims were defeated by the “unholy trinity” of defenses, each of which was a complete bar to any recovery: the defenses were comparative fault, the assumption of risk and the fellow servant rule.
 Basically, one of the three applied to protect an at-fault employer in almost every situation.

-As with most states, Michigan’s work comp scheme dropped the comparative fault, assumption of risk and the fellow servant rule defenses.
+As with most states, Michigan’s work comp scheme dropped the comparative fault, the assumption of risk and the fellow servant rule defenses.
 These three defenses in return for strict limitations on recovery against the employer.
-Employees were covered for any injury that occurred in an employment setting, however the coverage was limited to the very basic necessities: usually medical coverage and two-thirds of net pay (less any Social Security Disability or other collateral source).
+Employees were covered for any injury that occurred in an employment setting; however, the coverage was limited to the very basic necessities: usually medical coverage and two-thirds of net pay (less any Social Security Disability or other collateral sources).
 As a result, the family of an employee injured while at work will not starve, however, in many cases, they will be consigned to living just at the governmentally-defined poverty level.
 Even if the employer was guilty of “gross” negligence, the injured employee cannot supplement the work comp benefits with a lawsuit against the employer.
 The only exception to the employer’s work comp “immunity” is for injuries intentionally caused by the employer.

 If an injured employee thinks he may have a claim, he should talk to a knowledgeable expert promptly.
 Free consultations are available to allow the victim to confirm that his benefits are complete and that they are calculated properly.
 Usually, the victim must give notice of the injury-causing incident within a certain time period, or the right to make a claim may be lost.